sfcheung/rstylesf/README.md

   }
 ```

-NOTE: Again, the reaons is the shorter line length I prefer.
+NOTE: Again, the reason is the shorter line length I prefer.

 # Line Length

 70 for code.
 I sometimes work on a small screen.
 For comments, 70 if possible but it is not a must.

 40(!) for documentation and similar content.
 I sometimes edit files on my mobile phone using GitHub.
-The screen is small and no auto-wordwrap.
+The screen is small and no auto-word-wrap.
 Therefore, I started trying to use 40.

 # Whitespace